The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 What to do instead:

-3. Not Moisturizing Enough
+3. Not Moisturising Enough

 Colder air = less moisture = your skin needs more support.
 Retinoids and vitamin C can dry you out even more if your barrier isn’t protected.